 Puh +358942893021 (ei käsittele SMS- tai MMS-viestejä, vastaaja on)

 Juhani Niinistö has a long career

-in foreign language news coverage of Finland, and Finnish
+in foreign language news coverage of Finland for international audiences.

 Since 2014 he has been writing news about Finland for Xinhua, Chinese international news agency, as a

 freelance contract news writer.

 Juhani Niinistö's private websites